kubeflow/mpi-operator/CONTRIBUTING.md

 ## Install Dependencies

-We use Go v1.12+ for development and use [Go Modules](https://blog.golang.org/using-go-modules) to download and install the dependencies.
-Note that we also generated the vendor directories so that older versions of Go can also consume the dependencies.
-If there are any changes in dependencies, please run `go mod vendor` to re-generate the vendor directories.
+We use Go v1.13+ for development and use [Go Modules](https://blog.golang.org/using-go-modules) to download and install the dependencies.

 ## Run Unit Test